greenrobot/greenDAO/README.md

 ### V1.1.2 (2012-03-26): ADT 17 support for demo project
 * Demo projects works with ADT 17 (moved greendao.jar into libs)
-* CREATE/DROP TABLE may be skipped for entity types: This allows having multiple entity tapes operate on one table
+* CREATE/DROP TABLE may be skipped for entity types: This allows having multiple entity types operate on the same table
 * Minor improvements

 ### V1.1.1 (2012-02-14): Mini bugfix&feature release